GEANT/FOD/doc/api/api-v1.8.md

 on the configured NETCONF-linked router, independent of the attribute values changed.
 So, this is useful
-for ensuring that a rule is really still actively installed on the configured NETCONF-linked router with all match and action parameters as is was last deployed by FoD, and not changed by some other means without FoD's notice, e.g., other tools or directly by the CLI of the router.
+for ensuring that a rule is really still actively installed on the configured NETCONF-linked router with all match and action parameters as is was last deployed by {{ product_name_short }}, and not changed by some other means without {{ product_name_short }}'s notice, e.g., other tools or directly by the CLI of the router.

 ### DELETE